-Arduino meet Raspberry Pi
+Arduino Meet Raspberry Pi

 While at the electronics store the other day, I noticed they had motion detectors on sale for only $4.
 I decided with my latest obsession of electronic tinkering, picking up a OSEEP Passive Infrared Sensor (PIR) Module might be fun.